based on Reviews

 • Rossella Marullo et al, The metabolic adaptation evoked by arginine enhances the effect of radiation in brain metastases, Science Advances (2021).
 DOI: 10.1126/sciadv.abg1964

-• L-methionine is one of the essential amino acids; i.e. it cannot be synthesized by the body itself, but must be supplied from outside
+• L-Methionine is one of the essential amino acids; d.hIt cannot be synthesized by the body itself, but must be supplied from the outside.

-• Methionine is the “starting amino acid” for all (!) proteins, i.e. all other amino acids are attached to methionine.
+• Methionine is the "Starting amino acid" for all (!) proteins, d.hAll other amino acids are attached to methionine.

-• L-methionine is the precursor of homocysteine, cysteine, taurine, choline and S-adenosyl-methionine (SAM), among others.
-SAM in particular is involved in many metabolic processes, including growth processes, the health of liver cells and the formation of neurotransmitters (SAM influences the brain metabolism).
-Therefore, L-methionine / SAM is often used to relieve stress and also in the treatment of depression.
+• L-Methionine is the precursor u.a. of homocysteine, cysteine, taurine, choline, and S-adenosylmethionine (SAM).
+SAM, in particular, is involved in many metabolic processes, u.aL-methionine/SAM plays a role in growth processes, the health of liver cells, and the production of neurotransmitters (SAM influences brain metabolism).
+Therefore, L-methionine/SAM is often used for stress relief and also in the treatment of depression.

-• Methionine passes through the blood-brain barrier into the brain.
-It ensures that myelin (a special protective layer of the nerves) can be formed.
+• Methionine crosses the blood-brain barrier and enters the brain.
+It enables the formation of myelin (a special protective sheath of the nerves).

-• The body needs about 0.5 g of methionine per day to maintain muscle.
-If you consume more than 1.5 g per day, the body has to break down the excess.
-This breakdown produces sulfate, which is excreted via the kidneys.
-Protons are secreted into the urine, which becomes acidic.
+• The body needs approximately 0.5 g of methionine per day to maintain muscle mass.
+If more than 1.5 g per day is consumed, the body must break down the excess.
+This breakdown process produces sulfate, which is excreted via the kidneys.
+Protons are secreted into the urine during this process, thus acidifying it.

-• This effect is seen in the treatment of urinary tract diseases in which an acidic pH value in the urine inhibits the adhesion of bacteria to the urothelial cells and inhibits bacterial growth.
+• This effect is described in the Treatment of urinary tract diseases exploited, in which an acidic pH value in the urine inhibits the attachment of bacteria to the urothelial cells as well as bacterial growth.

 • Lowers histamine levels